Microfluidics definitions and advantages

 Active microfluidics refers to fluid handling made by active components as microfluidic pumps or microfluidic valves.
 Microfluidic pumps supply fluids in a continuous way or are used for dosing whereas the microfluidic valves can inject precise volumes of sample or buffer.

-Why choose a microfluidic device instead a robot?
+Why choose a microfluidic device instead of a robot?

 - Cosmetics (emulsions & formulations)